-- 2203.1 The finish zones must be marked clearly with poles and finishing line in the same colour as the courses.
-The width of the finishing line must be sufficient for two competitors to pass at the same time. - 2203.2 Separate tracks: The final section of the cross-country section should be 15m long, with separate tracks for the blue and red course.
-The competitor is not permitted to change track in this section. - 2203.3 The finish corridor may be one lane with photo finish timing and technology.
-If a single lane is used with photo finish the corridor may be reduced to 10m.
-When photo finish is used the measuring point will be the toe of the first boot meeting the line.
+- 2203.1 The finish corridor should be one lane with photo finish timing and technology and not less than 10m.
+When photo finish technology is used, the measuring point will be of the first knee crossing the line. - 2203.2 The finish zones must be marked clearly with poles and finishing line in the same .
+The width of the finishing line must be sufficient for two competitors to pass at the same time, and should not be less than 6m wide. - 2203.3 Separate tracks: At FIS level where photo finish technology is not available then the final section of the cross-country section should be 15m long, with separate tracks for the blue and red course and separate timing systems to determine the winner.
+The competitor is not permitted to change track in this section. - Diving across the finish line is not permitted for a single lane finish. - 2203.5 Deliberate manoeuvres and excessive body movements by racers to prevent the other racer from overtaking will be deemed obstruction and sanctioned accordingly.
+Racers should ski their best racing line and technique.